 But on the other hand, I believe that this one is really good for overclocking and will take your processor to its full potential which is what need for a high-end gaming build.

-The VRM used on this board uses 6+2 power phases that use doublers to achieve 12+2 power phases and uses premium 60A power chokes which provide enhanced VCore voltage which increases the stability.
-This is more than enough for strong overclocking and the heatsinks used to cool the VRM are heavy that also has copper heat pipe for more heat dissipation.
+The VRM used on this board uses 12+2 power phases and uses premium 60A power chokes which provide enhanced VCore voltage which increases the stability.
+This is more than enough for strong overclocking and the heatsinks used to cool the VRM are heavy that also have copper heat pipe for more heat dissipation.
 This board uses 3x PCI-Ex 16 slots with Steel Armor and supports up to 2-Way Nvidia SLI and 3-Way AMD CrossfireX.
 For storage, there are 8x SATA ports and 3x M.2 slots which makes it future proof for storage although you won’t be able to use all of them at the same time.

 At the I/O, it has CMOS Clear button as well as BIOS Flash button for easy updation of BIOS, Wifi Antenna connectors and a lot of USB ports.
 This is the best board for $300 and there is no other board that comes closer to it for this price and this is the best choice for high-end CPUs like Ryzen 7 3700X or Ryzen 9 3900X.

-The VRM consists of 12+2 power phases that is using doublers which means it’s actually a 6+2 power VRM and has heavy heatsinks over it that include a long copper heat pipe that goes through both the heatsinks on the VRM and comes down to the southbridge.
+The VRM consists of 12+2 power phases with doublers and has dense heatsinks over it that include a long copper heat pipe that goes through both the heatsinks on the VRM and comes down to the southbridge.
 This is really a spectacular design for cooling and in no way you can have any problem in overclocking even a Ryzen 9 3900X.

 For further cooling, it has 7x Fan headers including the CPU fan and AIO headers and all of them are distributed at different places for easy connection.
 For troubleshooting, it has onboard features like LED Display which shows the Error code and also the EZ Debug LEDs which makes it really easy to find out the component to which the problem is associated.
 There are also Power and Reset buttons available at the bottom along with a tuner to overclock your CPU easily.